Get in touch

 4. Mental capacity act (MCA) and covert medicines

 Some reports praised services that had good procedures and staff training in the MCA.
 Whereas those criticized highlighted a misunderstanding of the MCA, a lack of staff training, and documentation for covert administration.
+Click here to read our free update article on covert administration.

 5. Training / Competency of Staff

 Most staff were shown to be trained with adequate ongoing competence assessments, however, some reports highlighted staff received a lack of training.
 One service was reported as having no systems in place to complete medicine training after errors were made.
 Another service was found to have only 29% of its administering staff trained to give medicines.
+We have written an article on how often training should be repeated (click here).

 6. Stock reporting